truenas/middleware/docs/userguide/index.rst

 over time before the hardware controller provides an alert.
 ZFS provides three levels of redundancy, known as RAIDZ*, where the number after the RAIDZ indicates how many disks per vdev can be lost without losing data.
 ZFS also supports mirrors, with no restrictions on the number of disks in the mirror.
 ZFS was designed for commodity disks so no RAID controller is needed.
-While ZFS can also be used with a RAID controller, it is recommended that the controller be put into JBOD mode so that ZFS has full knowledge of the disks.
+While ZFS can also be used with a RAID controller, it is recommended that the controller be put into JBOD mode so that ZFS has full control of the disks.
 When determining the type of ZFS redundancy to use, consider whether your goal is to maximize disk space or performance:

 * RAIDZ1 maximizes disk space and generally performs well when data is written and read in large chunks (128K or more).